 Mechanical seals in chemical and processing industries are commonly used to prevent leaks from pumping and compressing equipment.
 These moving parts use severe agitation to generate or maintain optimal reaction conditions within the processing environment.
 Yet this method introduces an additional erosive element to the system in the form of friction.
 Inferior seals may gradually degrade due to the combined properties of exterior mechanical erosion and interior corrosion from heated chemicals.

-Syalon 101 is a β-Si3N4 which is routinely used to manufacture hard seals for moving components in chemical and processing environments.
+Syalon 101 is a β-Si3N4 that is routinely used to manufacture hard seals for moving components in chemical and processing environments.
 It boasts outstanding wear-resistant characteristics due to a low coefficient of friction, extremely high hardness, and exceptional strength values.
 These properties are coupled with inherently high chemical integrity, representing negligent reactivity with a range of common acids and alkalis at boiling temperatures and high concentrations.